 In Chapter 3, Religions of the World, I establish a connection between many of the past and current religious denominations, a list that includes Eastern and Middle Eastern beliefs, in addition to cults and Paganism.

 Although certainly not the earliest written religious text, the Hebrew Bible had a profound effect on the Christian New Testament and the Muslim Qur’an, two religions that currently dominate the world scene.
-The many anecdotal legends it contains have become, to many, irrefutable religious lore.
+In Chapter 4 I describe how the many anecdotal legends it contains have become, to many, irrefutable religious lore.

 In Chapter 5, I trace the origins and the process of producing the New Testament, the highly controversial religious text adopted by the Christian movement.